 Getting your first credit card

 Taking on a credit card is not something to rush into.
 The sheer number of different types out there and the jargon attached can be baffling, making it hard to decide which card is right for you – if any.
-Here we break down the most important things to consider when thinking about applying for your first credit card.
+Here we break down the most important things to bear in mind when considering your first credit card.

 What to consider before choosing your first credit card